epam/edp-install/docs/operator-guide/install-edp.md

 8. (Optional) Integrate platform with Nexus:

-  * External Nexus - any Nexus that is installed separately from EDP.
+  * External Nexus - any Nexus that is installed separately from KubeRocketCI.
 For example, Nexus that installed using [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons/blob/main/chart/values.yaml#L82) or another public Nexus server.
-For more details on how EDP recommends to configure Nexus to work with the platform, please refer to the [Nexus Sonatype Integration](./nexus-sonatype.md) page.
+For more details on how KubeRocketCI recommends to configure Nexus to work with the platform, please refer to the [Nexus Sonatype Integration](./nexus-sonatype.md) page.

-  * Internal Nexus - Nexus that is installed along with EDP.
+  * Internal Nexus - Nexus that is installed along with KubeRocketCI.

       ``` yaml title="values.yaml"
       ...